jgaskins/degradable/README.md

 ## Usage

-Degradable comes out of the box with two adapters:
+Degradable comes out of the box with two adapters, one for operating in application memory and one for coordinating across multiple instances of the application via Redis.

+In the following example, we're using [`Pennant` for feature flags](https://github.com/jgaskins/pennant) and Slack for notifications.
+When the failure rate reaches 20% (and a minimum number of total checks to avoid wild swings with a low sample size), we will notify our team via the `#degradations` Slack channel and automatically disable the feature flag.

 ### In-memory adapter